Div-develops/pawar-physics/README.md

 # PawarPhysics

 PawarPhysics is a web application for reading physics notes on various topics of CBSE class IX,X,XI.It gives upload file feature to only one person,you can give multiple people access for uploading notes.
-Students can search the topics and get notes relted to it.
+Students can search the topics and get notes related to that topic.
 Currently the notes is all scanned version.
 They were written by a senior physics lecturer,my father.
 Students can also get classwise results of notes

 ## Screenshots